marksands/UITextViewLinkOptions/README.md

 This application demonstrates how to detect links within a `UITextView` which open in a custom `UIWebView` controller.
 With the custom controller providing the user the option to open the url in mobile Safari.

+# Disclaimer

+Please understand that using this technique *probably* won't get your app approved for the App Store from the review team.
+Please resort to other methods or check out my latest workaround [here](https://github.com/marksands/MSTextView).

 ## Detecting Links

 There is surprisingly little to no information on the Internet regarding this solution.
 Detecting links within a UITextView is the easy part.